-Enable to configure an endpoint tag to assign to endpoints.
-Under Endpoint Tag, select an existing tag or enter a new tag.
-FortiClient EMS automatically groups tagged endpoints according to group assignment rules.
-See Group assignment rules.
+Enable to configure an installer ID to assign to endpoints.
+Under Installer ID, select an existing installer ID or enter a new installer ID.
+FortiClient EMS automatically groups endpoints according to installer ID group assignment rules.

 This option is not available when the FortiClient installer selected or uploaded in step 3 is a version prior to 6.0.0.

-Click FortiGate, and select the name of the gateway list to use.
-The gateway list defines the IP address for FortiGate and includes the IP address for EMS.
+Enable this option, and select the name of the gateway list to use.
+The gateway list defines the IP address for the FortiGate.

 - Click Save.
-The FortiClient installer is added to FortiClient EMS and displays on the Software Management pane.
+The FortiClient installer is added to FortiClient EMS and displays on the Manage Installers pane.

 If the Sign software packages option is enabled in System Settings > Server, Windows installers display as being from the publisher specified in the certificate file.
 See